simk2020/Professional-Portfolio/README.md

 5. Link to your deployed portfolio
 6. At least 3 pinned repositories:

-Please contact me directly og you have any questions @simranksehdev@gmail.com.
+Please contact me directly if you have any questions @simranksehdev@gmail.com.